 3. Estimated Demographics of Population to be Served.
 Complete Table I.B3 below estimating the demographics of the population to be served by the proposed program for Year 1.
+Applicants that do not collect demographic information on children/families served may estimate the demographics of the population served based on the demographics of the school if services are provided at a school, the demographics of a neighborhood if services are provided at a community location such as a park, or the demographics of clients served by partnering agencies.
 Complete the table for EITHER children or primary caregivers, but not both.
 DO NOT INSERT ROWS OR COLUMNS.